tavva/flow/docs/README.md

 ## Thanks

-In Flow, we rely on some other plugins:
+We rely on some other plugins:

 -   [Dataview](https://github.com/blacksmithgu/obsidian-dataview/tree/master), allowing querying of your vault in many different ways.
 -   [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks), for management of tasks in Obsidian.